adityagovindaraj/adityagovindaraj.github.io/advisory/fiduciary.md

 **What kind of advisory services do you offer?**

-I offer bespoke financial and investment advisory.
+I offer bespoke financial and investment advisory to accredited investors only.

 **How much do you charge for your services?**

 I charge depending on how complex the client requirements are.
+It's usually between 1%-2% of AuA, and less than the fees charged by portfolio managers and fund houses.
+I have no employees.
+I do everything myself, so I expect you to compensate me fairly.

+**Why don't you have employees?**

+Good question.
+First, I do not want to scale up.
+I'm very choosy when it comes to my clientele.
+And I'm very happy staying small.
+It's beautiful.
+I have a lifestyle that works for me.
+Secondly, I like to be in control and make sure client is serviced well.
+I am very good at this.
+If I delegate, there are bound to be slip ups and errors and a host of second-order problems.
+In the advisory business, this is unacceptable (although, to be fair, there are many advisors who employ and do a good job of handling many people).
+Thirdly, I perform best when I'm on my own.
+I love the freedom and attention to detail when I'm on my own.
+No bosses, no employees.

 **Are your fees negotiable?**

-No.
+No. I offer very good value.
+If you do not feel that way, you are welcome to check some other advisors and there are many good ones out there.

 **What is the minimum threshold to be a client?**

+- You need to be an 'Accredited Investor' (AI) under SEBI regulations.
+You need an AI certificate from an AI certifying agency.
+- Willingness to take accountability & responsibility for decisions.
+While I am here to handhold you ultimately the responsibility is yours and yours only.
 - Willingness to pay fees.
-- Willingness to take accountability & responsibility for decisions.
+-
 **Who manages your money?**

 I do.
 Actually, I manage my entire family’s assets.
 It is reasonable to have assets managed by a third party, just to keep my biases in check.
 For this reason, I have diversified our various portfolios to different asset managers, each having their own unique philosophy.
 Additionally, a part of our portfolio is directly managed by me.
 This twin approach helps me achieve two objectives: the first objective helps me refine my own thought process which can help me service clients; the second objective helps me have the skin in the game.
 Both are absolutely critical for understanding the nature of financial advice.

 **How do I contact you?**

 First check if you're an accredited investor and obtain the accreditation certification.
 After doing this, please do send me an email.
-It's mentioned abov, just before this FAQ section.
+It's mentioned above, just before this FAQ section.
 Introduce yourself, how you found me, tell me why you want me as your financial advisor, and the issues you hope to solve.
+Try to be specific.
 We will have a conversation over beverage of your choice.
 We will decide if we can be a good fit and work out something concrete.

 ---